linker3000/MeshBop/README.md

 To do this is a three-step process in the Meshtastic phone app:
 1. Set up a new channel as your private channel – by default, this is known as a ‘secondary’ channel, however we will move its order – see link below for how to set up a secondary (private) channel.
-2. In the Radio Configuration for the node being used, drag the new private channel to be the first one in the list, then save and wait for the node to reboot.
+2. In the Radio Configuration for the node being used, drag the new private channel to be the **first** one in the list, then save and wait for the node to reboot.
 In other words the secondary (private) channel now becomes the primary channel on this node.
 3. Configure another Meshtastic node to work with this private channel.
 Provided the config is done correctly, this can be left as a secondary channel – it does not have to be moved to be the first one in the channel list, but you must select it as the one for messaging.
 Use this other Meshtastic node for testing - remembering to enable the *Async out* node on the first tab in Node-RED so that messages go out.

 <div align="center">
 <img src="images/Message-channels-annot.png" alt="Message channels" width="200">
 </div>

+Note that in quite a few versions of the phone apps, reordering the channels causes old messages from one channel to appear in the other on the main message viewing pages.
+This is a Meshtastic bug and nothing to do with MeshBop.

 ### How to set up a Secondary (private) Channel.
 https://meshtastic.org/docs/configuration/radio/channels/